ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r4-jointly-upgrade/README.md

 ## Approving the transaction

-### 1. Move to the appropriate folder for this rehearsal task:
+### 1. Update repo and move to the appropriate folder for this rehearsal task:

 ```
+cd superchain-ops
+git pull
+just install
-cd superchain-ops/mainnet-rehearsals/3-R4-upgrade-2-of-2
+cd security-council-rehearsals/$(REPLACE_WITH_REHEARSAL_FOLDER)
 ```

 ### 2. Setup Ledger